ajay-m-agrawal/banking/README.md

 In case there is a conflict in port number, please update banking.yml with available port numbers

+Basic integration tests for all positive use cases are written in IntegrationTest.groovy.

 Few enhancements that could be added to the project:
 1. ACID transactions
 2. Logging